dannysaur1128/dannysaur1128/README.md

 Hi!
-My name is Daniel Joung and I am currently a 3rd year at Northeastern studying Business administration with a concentration in Finance, as well as a minor in data science.
+My name is Daniel Joung, and I am currently a 3rd year at Northeastern.
+I am studying Business administration with a concentration in Finance, as well as a minor in data science.
 I am hoping to pursue some sort of occupation which either incorporates aspects of finance or coding, and analyzing data as well.

 <!---